Julia-Tempering/Pigeons.jl/docs/src/index.md

 See [`Inputs`](@ref) for more options.

-Then, run PT (locally on one process, but using multi-threading) using the function [`pigeons()`](@ref):
+Then, run PT (locally on one process) using the function [`pigeons()`](@ref):

 ```@example example
 pt = pigeons(inputs);
+nothing # hide
 ```

-This runs PT on a 100-dimensional MVN toy example, and returns a [`PT`](@ref) struct containing the results of this run (more later on how to access information inside a PT struct).
+This runs PT on a 100-dimensional MVN toy example with 10 chains for 1000 iterations, and returns a [`PT`](@ref) struct containing the results of this run (more later on how to access information inside a PT struct).
+Each line in the output provides information on a *round*, where the number of iteration per round doubles at each round and adaptation is performed between rounds.

-Since the above two julia lines are the most common operation in this package, creating inputs and running PT can be done in one line as:
+Since the above two julia lines are the most common operations in this package, creating inputs and running PT can be done in one line as follows:

 ```@example example
 pt = pigeons(target = toy_mvn_target(100));
+nothing # hide
 ```

 where the `args...` passed to `pigeons` are forwarded